 - Not knowing how to properly use or maintain important medical equipment such as a pacemaker, defibrillator, or catheter.

-Don’t be shy, help the doctor help you understand
+Don’t be embarrassed, help the doctor help you understand

-3 tips for improved communication during doctor visits
+3 top tips for improved communication during doctor visits

 1. Prepare for appointments

 - Make a list of problems you want to discuss.

 - Make a list of your older adult’s symptoms or issues – when they started, when they’re worst, etc.